top of page

 Why I do this work

 I come from a history of numerous trying mental health struggles that began in my adolescence and continued to challenge me through young adulthood.
 Difficult and even devastating as they were, I have come out on the other side far richer than I ever could have on a struggle-free path.
 More important than the strength and resilience one is forced to cultivate in overcoming mental illness is the vast capacity for empathy and compassion that results.
 I am intimately familiar with the dark place that mental illness can take clients, and while I recognize each individual’s experience is unique, I can so readily and sincerely empathize, because I’ve been there.
-My personal efforts toward recovering my mental health yielded a wealth of specialized and practical knowledge, which I continued to build upon throughout my education and training, and continue to utilize in my work with clients today.
+My personal efforts toward recovering my mental health have yielded a wealth of specialized and practical knowledge, which I continued to build upon throughout my education and training, and continue to utilize in my work with clients today.
 Furthermore, it was a humbling experience to discover just how critically important the roles of social and professional support are.
 Family, friends, and some very special therapists were there for me through every stage of suffering, denial, and triumph, and most importantly, advocated for me when I was too young, ashamed, or otherwise stuck to do so for myself.
 I would not be in the empowered state I am today without their patience, loyalty, and care, and I want nothing more than to offer the same to others, which is why I’ve dedicated myself to this profession.

 bottom of page